skip-mev/docs/docs/0-intro.md

 - No need to make any modifications to consensus key signing services
 - No need to make changes to sentry ↔  signing node configurations

 All you need to do is register for an API key and rebuild your chain client `mev-tendermint` according to the the instructions in [Quickstart](./validator/0-quickstart.md)

 ## **For searchers**

 Check out the [Searcher Docs](./2-searcher.md)

+## FAQ

+Check out our [FAQ page](6-faq.md) if you have more questions.